 Brian: You wanna go take a dump in Mother Maggie's shoes?

 Brian: Okay, let's go take a dump in Mother Maggie's shoes.

-- Ren Hoek showed his anger with Stimpy and Cousin Sven by emphatically urinating on their board game...a prominent feature of which is a miniature electrified fence.
-They all are electrocuted, die and go to hell.
+- The Ren & Stimpy Show: Ren Hoek shows his anger with Stimpy and Cousin Sven by emphatically urinating on their board game...a prominent feature of which is a miniature electrified fence.
+There is a massive explosion, which literally blows them all straight to hell.

 - In The Venture Bros. pilot, Brock beats a mummy to death, then urinates on it.